owochle/path-rs/README.md

 - `~` is not supported and always considered as a litteral as there is no concept of current directory.
 - Path separator is `/`.
 - Paths can not have a prefix such as driver letters or protocols.
+- Symlinks are not supported for now, but they are planned and will be supported once I find a satisfying way to implement them.

 ## Special thanks
 Special thanks to a friend for their huge help in optimization and design of this crate.